Skip to main content

 Tried: Reimplementing the PRNG in Python using random.seed(t) and random.randint() instead of writing a C clone.

-Python's random module uses a Mersenne Twister algorithm, which produces a completely different sequence from C's LCG-based rand() even when seeded with the same value.
-The server is running C's rand(), so only a C program using the same srand()/rand() calls will reproduce its output.
-The prediction will never match the server output when using Python's random.
+Python's random module uses a Mersenne Twister, which produces a completely different sequence from C's rand() even from the same seed.
+The server runs C's rand(), so only a C program with matching srand()/rand() calls reproduces its output.
+A Python prediction will never line up.

 Tried: Printing rand() directly without applying the & 0xF mask and submitting the full integer value.

-The binary masks each rand() output with bitwise AND 0xF, reducing it to the range 0-15.
-Submitting the raw rand() value - which is typically a large positive integer - will always be rejected by the server.
-The context in the step detail explicitly notes the mask, and Ghidra decompilation will show the masking operation in the guessing logic.
+The binary masks each rand() output with a bitwise AND against 0xF, cutting it to the range 0-15.
+Submit the raw rand() value, typically a large integer, and the server always rejects it.
+The step detail notes the mask, and the Ghidra decompilation shows it in the guessing logic.

 Learn more